priyankamandikal/arowf/README.md

-# Accuracy Review of Wikipedias in Flash
+# Accuracy Review of Wikipedias in Flask

 Registration-free open source text-based blind review system for Accuracy Review of Wikipedias 2016 Google Summer of Code project for